NextronSystems/thor-manual/other/thordb.rst

    * - Unix (not as administrator)
      - **~/.local/state/thor/thor10.db**

-You can deactivate THOR DB and all its features by using the ``--nothordb`` flag.
+You can deactivate THOR DB and all its features by using the ``--exclude-component ThorDB`` flag.

 It stores persistent information over several scan runs: